SixArm/topics/topics/binary-heap/index.md

 Basic Operations:

-* Insertion: To insert a new element into a binary heap, you typically add it as a leaf node and then "bubble it up" or "percolate it up" by swapping it with its parent until the heap property is restored.
+* Insert: To insert a new element into a binary heap, you typically add it as a leaf node and then "bubble it up" or "percolate it up" by swapping it with its parent until the heap property is restored.

-* Deletion: To remove the top (root) element from a binary heap, you replace it with the last leaf node, remove the last leaf, and then "bubble it down" or "percolate it down" by swapping it with its smaller (in a min-heap) or larger (in a max-heap) child until the heap property is restored.
+* Delete: To remove the top (root) element from a binary heap, you replace it with the last leaf node, remove the last leaf, and then "bubble it down" or "percolate it down" by swapping it with its smaller (in a min-heap) or larger (in a max-heap) child until the heap property is restored.

 * Peek: To access the top element without removing it, you simply return the root element.